gamorosino/app-registration-FOD/README.md

 ### Web UI

-1. Locate the `app-align-FOD` app on Brainlife.
+1. Locate the `app-registration-FOD` app on Brainlife.
 2. Execute the pipeline via the graphical interface.

 ### CLI